Serena Williams Misses Her Daughter's First Steps While Training for Wimbledon

 Instagram; Getty Images

-It's every working mom's sad possible reality.
+It's every working parent's sad possible reality.

 "She took her first steps...
 I was training and missed it.
-I cried," Serena tweeted early on Saturday.
+I cried," Serena tweeted.

 On Friday, the 23-time Grand Slam champion beat France's Kristina Mladenovic 7-5 7-6(1) at Wimbledon, reaching the fourth round as she continues her pro tennis comeback following her pregnancy.
 Serena had flown to England with her daughter and shared a photo of the baby sitting on a tennis court.